Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

   [:db/add itemeid :item/status (namespace-status to-status)])
 ```

-when we receive the status in the HTTP request it comes as string and without the `item.status` namespace, to adapt it so that it conveys with our defined schema enums we need to add the `item.status` namespace and convert it to a keyword. `namespace-status` function does that.
+When we receive the status in the HTTP request, it comes as string and without the `item.status` namespace.
+To adapt it so that it aligns with our defined schema enums, we need to add the `item.status` namespace and convert it to a keyword.
+The `namespace-status` function does that.

 Load the file to the REPL and move to `src/server.clj`.
-Now create the `transition-item` handler function
+Now create the `transition-item` handler function:

 ```clojure
 (defn transition-item [{:keys [path-params form-params] :as _request}]